Jefferson County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: You will likely be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of time after your license is reinstated.
+• SR-22 Insurance Requirement: You will likely be required to obtain SR-22 insurance for a period of three to five years.

 Special Programs